 - Always read the instructions before use

-- Use gloves when handling products (check the MSDS for details of which type of gloves offer the best protection
+- Use gloves when handling products (check the SDS for details of which type of gloves offer the best protection and other personal protection recommendations)

 - Do not eat, drink or smoke whilst handling pesticides